 Brandy is also made in Spain, Italy, Mexico, the US and other countries where wine is made.
 Pisco, from Peru and Chile, is another variety of brandy.

-Recipes using brandy
+More recipes using brandy

 There is a wide range of brandies available in the UK.
 Quality varies, roughly in accordance with price.
 The best Cognacs and Armagnacs should be treated with the respect their price suggests.
 Less expensive brandies are better candidates for cooking.